 The Board of Directors maintains responsibility for implementing our compensation program with respect to our executive officers, including the Chief Executive Officer, based on the recommendation of the Compensation Committee.
-The Compensation Committee discharges the responsibilities of our Board of Directors relating to the compensation of our executive team members who are not executive officers, including any named executive officers who may in any given year be in that category.
+The Compensation Committee discharges the responsibilities of our Board of Directors relating to the compensation of our executive team members who are not executive officers.
 Our executive team is comprised of employees at the Vice President level and above who are designated by the Chief Executive Officer to be members of the executive team.
 The Compensation Committee has overall responsibility for overseeing our compensation and benefits policies generally, and overseeing and evaluating the compensation plans, policies, and practices applicable to our Chief Executive Officer and other executive team members.